renatodellosso/The-Long-North/Ideas.md

 - PCs attempt to secure local region
 	- Various factions trying to rule it
 - Winter is coming
-	- Starts at end of summer, on day when sun is supposed to rise from 6-month night
+	- Starts at end of summer
 - Set in the northern part of the empire of Daros
 	- Capital city to the south
 - Province: The North March